 3 – Replace Your Air Filter

 Every year, or 12,000 miles, it’s a good idea to switch out your air filters.
-Check out how easy this process is here – it takes all of ten minutes, and, again, no tools are required.
+This process takes all of ten minutes, and, again, no tools are required.
 With filters running between $10-$50, depending upon the make of your car, if you’re reeeeeealllly looking to conserve, you can even reuse your old filter.
 Just hit it with some compressed air to clean out the debris, and reinstall.
 Boom, (almost) good as new!

 4 – Check Your Battery

 There are a host of electrical issues that stem from corroded or loose battery connections.
-One way to remedy this problem is to buy an appropriate brush (under $5 at an auto parts store) and undo cable connectors where you notice corrosion, clean them, then reconnect them securely – here’s a demo.
-Of course, you should also refer to the ‘Check Engine Status’ feature within the MetroMile app, too, to get a broader sense of any problems potentially related to your battery.
+One way to remedy this problem is to buy an appropriate brush (under $5 at an auto parts store) and undo cable connectors where you notice corrosion, clean them, then reconnect them securely.
+Of course, you should also refer to the ‘Check Engine Status’ feature within the Metromile app, too, to get a broader sense of any problems potentially related to your battery.

 5 – Replace Your Lights